Description

 The Edge (Black)

-- The Edge is the black-grade XC trail at Hamsterley Forest.
+- The Edge is the black-grade XC trail at Hamsterley Forest, covering 7 miles (11 km).

-- It is aimed at experienced riders comfortable with sustained technical riding.
+- Aimed at experienced riders comfortable with sustained technical terrain.

 Natural and Off-Road Cycle Routes